 In a church covenant, a congregation seeks “to walk together in all God’s ways” (Constitution of the United Church of Christ).

 The first Reformed covenant in North America was the Mayflower Compact (1620): “[We] solemnly and mutually, in the presence of God, and one another, covenant and combine ourselves together into a civil body politic.”
-The first church covenant in New England was adopted in 1638 by the congregation gathered in Dedham, Mass., in which the community professed “through the help of the Lord to live together in this our holy fellowship according to the rule of love.”
+In one of the first church covenants in New England, the congregation gathered in Dedham, Mass., professed in 1638 “through the help of the Lord to live together in this our holy fellowship according to the rule of love.”
 In 1648, Congregationalist theologian Thomas Shepard grounded church covenants in Christ: “Members [of the church are] bound to cleave only to Christ, their head … and to one another by [mutual] love, which they are bound to strengthen and confirm … by a Solemn Covenant.”

 In New England, a church covenant was affirmed by the congregation as a body after a time of prayerful discernment.
 As a contemporary expression of this tradition, an ONA covenant is grounded in prayer, Bible study and dialogue “according to the rule of love” (Dedham church covenant).